Matt Thurber Memorial

 d.
 Teams will be allowed a three-minute warm-up period prior to each game and 1 min break between periods.

 e.
-Penalties will be 1:30 minutes for a minor penalty; 5 minutes for a major penalty in all periods, including overtime; and 10 minutes for a misconduct penalty in all periods, including overtime.
+Penalties will be 1:30 minutes for a minor penalty; 5 minutes for a major penalty in all periods, including overtime; new USA Hockey recommendation will be in effect with 6 minute misconduct penalty in all periods, including overtime.

 f.
 If a player receives four (4) penalties in one game, the player will be ejected from that game at the onset of the fourth penalty.